twop/twopennycode.com/src/content/why-reduce-matters/index.md

 ### Summary

-I hope, that next time you would use `arr.reduce` you would feel a little bit more power attached to it!
+I hope, that next time you would write a "reducer" or simply use `arr.reduce` you would appreciate this superpower a little bit more.

 P.S.

-- [redux](https://redux.js.org/) is a form of reduce pattern.
-You can think about actions as a collection of events happening overtime.
+- [redux](https://redux.js.org/) is a form of this pattern.
+You can think about actions as a collection of events happening overtime, where "reducer" itself is an operator.

-- Our `reduce` implementation is not a tail recursion, which means that you cannot replace it with just a while loop (bad for performance).
-In practice, you iterate newest -> oldest, but before/after you reverse the list back. with
+- Our `reduce` implementation is not a tail recursion, which means that you cannot replace it with just a `while` loop (bad for performance).
+In practice, you iterate newest -> oldest, but before/after you reverse the list back with something like:

   ```ts
   const reverse = <T>(l: List<T>): List<T> =>